 Supported Independent Living (SIL)

-SIL support is based on the needs of the person and can be provided on a daily, weekly or monthly basis based on their assessed need.
+SIL support is based on the assessed needs of the person with a maximum of four (4) hours of support weekly.
 When people live more independently, they can:

 - Take pride in having their own home